nicklockwood/layout/README.md

 "Messages.Title" = "Hello %s, you have %i new messages";
 ```

-You could display the formatted string directly inside your template as follows (assuming that `name` and `messageCount` are both valid state variables):
+You could display the formatted string directly inside your template as follows (assuming that `name` and `messageCount` are valid state variables):

 ```xml
 <UILabel text="{strings.Messages.Title(name, messageCount)}"/>
 ```

 Layout checks the placeholders in the format string, and will display an error if you pass the wrong number or types of arguments.
+Layout's format string processing is powered by the [Sprinter](https://github.com/nicklockwood/Sprinter) framework, and has full support for the [IEEE printf spec](http://pubs.opengroup.org/onlinepubs/009695399/functions/printf.html), so you can use flags such as `%1.3f` or `%3$0x` in your localized strings to control parameter order and formatting.

 In addition to reducing boilerplate, strings referenced directly from your XML will also take advantage of [live reloading](#live-reloading), so you can make changes to your `Localizable.strings` file, and they will be picked up when you type Cmd-R in the simulator, with no need to recompile the app.